openshift/enhancements/enhancements/management-workload-partitioning.md

 compared for an exact match against the value specified in the configuration file.

-The `resource_annotation_prefix` is the start of the annotation key used to pass settings from the admission hook down to CRI-O.
+The `annotation_prefix` is the start of the annotation key used to pass settings from the admission hook down to CRI-O.

 The `resources` map associates annotation suffixes with default